 Since his election in 2010, Haslam has overhauled the Tennessee civil service, stripped back teacher tenure, cut taxes, enacted tort reform and expanded charter schools.
 Add up the various items on his agenda, and it looks a lot like a version of the pro-growth platform Washington Republicans have been grasping for.

-> - Thanks, Jim (3 replies)
+- Looking like a deadlock (3 replies)

 - Some happy Labor Day news from California (2 replies)